whitneyburton/portfolios/students/1511/alex-navarrete/20160329-alex-navarrete-m3.md

 A Turing student is able to demonstrate proficiency at programming in accordance with the module's content and expectations.

-* 4: Student achieved two or more "4s" on the assessment
+* 1: Student earned two or more scores below "3" on the assessment

 ##### B: Individual Work & Projects